cropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.png

 Other academic institutions, such as the University of Arkansas, have already announced intentions to completely transition to Learn Ultra by Fall 2024.

-According to the university, the decision to fully transition to Learn Ultra followed a multifaceted “comprehensive review” of the site conducted in 2023–2024, as well as positive feedback from students who used the advanced model during an early testing phase, complimenting the site’s interface and ease of use.
+According to EU, the decision to fully transition to Learn Ultra followed a multifaceted “comprehensive review” of the site conducted in 2023-2024, as well as positive feedback from students who used the advanced model during an early testing phase, complimenting the site’s interface and ease of use.

 Although EU said the deluxe format of Blackboard “provides more accessibility and is user friendly” in addition to being “more consistent across courses,” the university has decided upon “a gradual approach” for transitioning to Learn Ultra; it is currently recommended for instructors to offer at least one course in the advanced model, though this is not mandatory.